 During the course of the year, other fundraisers for special school improvement projects may occur.
 Participation is encouraged, but not mandatory.
-The school also participates in the Boxtops for Education Program.
 The participation of our large number of families has made these programs very successful.
-Once each month, SOAR student Leadership also sponsors an event such as an out-of-uniform day.
+Once each month, SOAR Student Leadership also sponsors an event such as an out-of-uniform day.
 Funds from these events are used to support various charities.

-TUITION POLICY FOR THE 2021-2022 SCHOOL YEAR
+TUITION POLICY FOR THE 2022- 2023 SCHOOL YEAR